 You might have known this already, but it’s good to hear in case you didn’t.
-If you were concerned about your hydrangeas, then you might have not known that they’re meant to drop their leaves at a certain point in time each year.
+If you were concerned about your hydrangeas, you might have not known that they’re meant to drop their leaves at a certain point in time each year.

-If you aren’t careful, then fungal infections could cause your plant serious harm.
+If you aren’t careful, fungal infections could cause your plant serious harm.
 It might even be necessary to treat these shrubs for pests to keep them safe.

 So long as you’re paying attention, it should be possible to protect your hydrangeas.
 Do your best to care for them and you’ll be able to enjoy their beauty for a long time.